Saturday, May 23, 2020

 1893 World's Columbian Exposition - Intramural Railway.

-The next station is on the roof of the Annex to the Transportation Building, which is called Chicago Junction.
-Here the connection is made on a level with the trains of the Elevated Railway which run to the city.
+The next station is on the roof of the Annex to the Transportation Building, called Chicago Junction.
+Here the connection is made on a level with the trains of the Elevated Railway, which run to the city.
 From here, turning to the western edge of the grounds, the road extends directly north to the northwest corner, passing Midway Plaisance, the California Building, and through the Esquimaux Village.

-CLICK MAP FOR FULL-SIZE VIEW
+CLICK THE MAP FOR A FULL-SIZE VIEW

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.

 2 comments: